-Not subject to true-up.

 RESOURCES AND AUGMENTATION

 This chapter describes how BPA will identify the resources whose costs will be recovered through Tier 1 rates as established in each 7(i) Process.
 This chapter also identifies types of augmentation, and the cost allocation and rate treatment applicable to each type of augmentation.
 Lastly, this chapter specifies how BPA will track various types of resource acquisitions.